Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract). Any part of the gut can be affected.

 - When a flare-up has settled - a main aim is to prevent any further flare-ups of symptoms.
 That is, to keep you in remission.

-What are the treatment options for a flare-up of Crohn's disease?
+What are the treatment options for Crohn's disease?

 Medication can often ease symptoms when they flare up.
-Surgery to remove sections of the gut is needed to treat some flare-ups.
+Surgery to remove sections of the gut is sometimes needed.
 Medication taken regularly may prevent symptoms from flaring up.

 The treatment advised can depend on various factors - for example: